Guide to Puppies

-Having set up a confinement area already for puppy and feed all his meals in there, and any chews, we have hopefully made it a really nice ‘Zen Den’ area for puppy.
+Having set up a confinement area already for the puppy and feed all his meals in there, and any chews, we have hopefully made it a really nice ‘Zen Den’ area for your puppy.

 Puppy toilet time.
 Do this with puppy on lead, we don’t want them to engage in crazy play, so on lead can be more manged and calmer.
 Have a little wander around the garden, so pup can find a place to toilet.
 If puppy is struggling you could drop a couple of treats around the garden and make a little treasure trail, this will help him learn the route around the garden and the best places to eliminate, and will also help him keep his energy focused on something.

 We can eventually just use the treat as a reward once pup has done his business.

 Put puppy in his confinement area ( Zen Den) and give him a tasty long lasting chew, this will help him settle and also give him something to do if he wakes up in the night.

 For the first 3 nights pup needs to be somewhere you can touch him and comfort him if needed, so usually next to the bed or if you choose to sleep downstairs on the sofa then next to your there, so you can just lean over and touch him.